chrisjalinsky/docker-registry-cluster/README.md

 =============

 An upstart script is present in /etc/init/docker-registry.conf which controls a docker-compose script located at /docker-registry/docker-compose.yml.
-The playbook deploys a script which generates self signed SSL certificates based on the hostname.
+The compose consists on the Docker Registry image linked with an nginx image.
+The nginx is a proxy to the registry.
+Update the nginx config file in roles/docker_registry/templates/nginx directory.
+Additionally, The playbook deploys a script which generates self signed SSL certificates based on the hostname.

 ```
 sudo start docker-registry